Cracking Belief Codes Case Study

 The Situation:

-a lifelong difficulty breathing through her nose.
-She breathes almost exclusively through her mouth, even when sleeping, and can only breathe through her nose by making a strong conscious effort to do so.
-She has no physical dysfunction that would explain the problem.
+A 25 year old female client came to see me because she had experienced a lifelong difficulty breathing through her nose.
+She breathed almost exclusively through her mouth, even when sleeping, and could only breathe through her nose by making a strong conscious effort to do so.
+She had no physical dysfunction that would explain the problem.

-After a few minutes of dowsing, I determine that the cause of the problem is the result of three belief codes---two codes from past lives and one code that my client has inherited from her father in this lifetime.
+After a few minutes of dowsing, I determined that the cause of the problem was the result of three belief codes---two codes from past lives and one code that my client had inherited from her father in this lifetime.

 The first past life setting:

-My client is a female approximately 800 years ago.
-I start by gathering word clues about the situation, using dowsing and other intuitive skills.
-The clues include the following words: Beserk, betrayed, breathless, church, condemn, deceive, hypocrite, mindless, peculiar, smothered, tortured, villain, and drawn and quartered.
-I think this last word clue is very odd.
-It also has the most emotional charge attached to it.
+This past life setting was approximately 800 years ago and my client was in a female body.
+I started by gathering word clues about the situation, using dowsing and other intuitive skills.
+The clues included the following words: Beserk, betrayed, breathless, church, condemn, deceive, hypocrite, mindless, peculiar, smothered, tortured, villain, and drawn and quartered.
+I thought this last word clue was very odd.
+It also had the most emotional charge connected with it.

-At the time this code "sets", my client is a small child and she is present at an event where a man is being drawn and quartered.
-The crowd is going beserk because the man is still alive when this is happening.
+At the time this code was crafted, my client was a small child and she was present at an event where a man was being drawn and quartered.
+The crowd was going beserk because the man was still alive when this was happening.
 I did some research on this and found it was most common for the victim to be dead before the body was cut up and dragged around.
 So, basically, the villains were breaking the torture rules of the time, leading to the heated emotions in the crowd and the idea that "they cannot do this".

 or